MileHacker Logo

 Emilia-Romagna has a reputation as one of Italy's top food regions, often termed the "Food Valley" for its concentration of Protected Designation of Origin (PDO) products.
 Rimini, in Romagna (the eastern part), shares this culinary heritage while adding its coastal identity.

-Historically, fertile plains produced grains and livestock, while the sea yielded abundant fish.
-This duality shaped a cuisine with substantial meat dishes and light, flavorful seafood.
-Meals are often a communal affair, highlighting simple preparations and ingredient quality.
+Historically, fertile plains produced grains and livestock, whereas the sea yielded abundant fish.
+This duality shaped a food with substantial meat dishes and not heavy, flavorful seafood.
+Dining is often a collective affair, highlighting simple preparations and ingredient quality.

 Dining Customs

 • Meal Times: Italians generally eat lunch between 1:00 PM and 2:30 PM, and dinner between 7:30 PM and 10:00 PM (later in summer).
-Many restaurants close between lunch and dinner.
+Many restaurants shut between midday and evening meals.

 • Coffee: Cappuccino and milky coffees are breakfast drinks.
 Order them only in the morning.
 After meals, Italians drink espresso.
 For a small coffee during the day, ask for an 'espresso.'